 Jobber: Regdar, the iconic 3rd Edition Human Fighter, infamously has pictures in almost every splat book of him getting or having been beat up, including at least two where he's been killed (albeit both show him about to be raised, which is relatively easy in D&D).
 Monte Cook has claimed it was a Writer Revolt over demands to not only make the iconic Fighter a white human male but to make him prominent in art as well.

 Just Eat Him: Anything with the "Swallow Whole" ability.
 Most notorious example: The Purple Worm.
 They call him "purple people eater" for a reason...

-Kaiju: The tarrasque, as well as larger dragons.
+Kaiju: The tarrasque, as well as larger dragons, are gigantic engines of destruction.
 Advanced and epic dragons are so large that another size category (Colossal+) was created just for them.

 Kill It with Fire: Several monsters, notably trolls, most hydras, and some undead.
 As a general rule of thumb, if it regenerates and you can't drown it in acid, Kill It with Fire.
 On the other hand, often subverted in that fire is the most common magical attack form for monsters to be immune or resistant to, and there are also fairly common spells for taking much of its sting away.

 Kirin: Ki-rins are intelligent, cloven-hoofed ungulates with thick manes, scaly skin, and a single spiraling horn on their foreheads.
 They are capable of wingless flight by the simple means of galloping on the air, and spend most of their lives high in the sky.
 Typically Chaotic Good creatures, they roam the world looking for good-hearted people to reward and evildoers to punish.

 Knight in Shining Armor: Paladins in general.
 The sourcebook Book of Exalted Deeds is designed to help players create characters who fit this trope.